reasonwithoutrestraint/site/Original/My moral understanding.md

         - Judgments of value and judgments of reasons do bear an interesting relationship to desires and motivations.
 It may be that normative judgments are the product of motivational features plus the following features: endorsement, reflection/deliberation, full consciousness/awareness, full information
 - Moral judgments:
     - Taking into account the interests of others: insofar as one advances a moral judgment X, why do they have necessary reason to take into account the interests of others?
 Insofar as one advances a moral judgment, they are making an attempt to modify the behaviors and attitudes of others.
 If a person has no interest in modifying the judgments of others, they are not playing the morality game.
 To play the morality game well, they moral judgments that they advance must be judgments that others would accept if they were fully rational, i.e. they would need to advocate for moral norms that all persons have reason to respect.

-A system of prescriptions of any normative domain can be internally critiqued within by applying tests of consistency and coherence.
-Consistency is constituitive of thinking generally.
-Coherence is constituitive of normative judgments generally.
-None of this is enough to get some form of absolute standards, as any principle can be the initiating principle, from which the entirety of the system reduces to.
-This is what Humean constructivism suggests.

-On Kantian constructivism, there can be standards for particular normative domains that must hold in all normative systems.
-These would be the constituitive properties of that normative domain.
-These constituitive properties are also what makes the attitude of valuing distinct from the attitude of mere desire (i.e. if one desires X, it doesn't follow that they desire means they bring about X).

 What does it mean to say that certain rules are constituitive of a normative domain?
 It is not to say that people are incapable of violating that rule within that domain.
 Clearly people make normative errors.
 Rather, it is to say that people are incapable of violating that rule in full consciousness and awareness of what they are doing.
 For example, people can clearly hold contradictory beliefs.
 But they cannot hold those contradictory beliefs while in full consciousness and awareness of the implications of those beliefs.
 This can explain the motivation of normative judgments.
 A normative judgment is true for an agent if and only if the agent would hold that judgment in full consciousness (or some other circumstances), and valuing full consciousness (or those other circumstances) just is what it is to be a rational creature.
 For example, we are incapable of believing P and not P. This explains why it is irrational to believe propositions with contradictory implications, because if we were in full consciousness, we would/could not hold those beliefs.